Bulkeley High School: History

 At the end of the 1930s Bulkeley was one of three public high schools in Hartford, along with Hartford Public High School and Thomas Snell Weaver High School.
 Its enrollment of 1,743 represented about 28% of all high school students in Hartford (excluding junior high school).

 Principal Gayle Allen-Greene served as head of the school for 20 years, retiring in 2017.
 The current principal is Brooke Lafreniere, replacing Digna Marte.

 Renovation and finance investigation

 In 2018 the school building was slated for major renovations, estimated at $150 million, including plans to centralize the Hartford school district's food service at Bulkeley.
 During renovations, 9th and 10th graders attend school at 585 Wethersfield Avenue in Hartford (South Campus), while 11th and 12th graders attend school at 395 Lyme Street (North Campus).
 Renovations at Bulkeley High School are ongoing.

 As of June 2022, federal prosecutors are investigating corruption and mismanagement of the renovation finances.
 The case originally focused on decisions by Konstantinos Diamantis, formerly director of school construction financing.
-Connecticut Governor Ned Lamont fired Diamantis in October of 2021 when suspicions arose about corrupt spending.
+Connecticut Governor Ned Lamont fired Diamantis in October 2021 when suspicions arose about corrupt spending.
 During the investigations the case expanded and federal prosecutors are now investigating financial mismanagement of over $1 billion in state funds.